jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Markdown and YAML front matter

-Markdown files coupled with a YAML front matter allow you tyo use simple text files as structured data sources.
+Markdown files coupled with a YAML front matter allow you to use simple text files as structured data sources.
 It's a staple feature of most SSG out there.

-The Mardown part of the file generally represents the main content of your data and is generally converted to HTML.
+The Markdown part of the file generally represents the main content of your data and is generally converted to HTML.
 The YAML front matter allows you to create a data structure with different types of data (strings, arrays, objects, etc.).

 If you want to build a blog, your blogposts are going to be represented by Markdown files with a YAML front matter that could look something like the following: